AVFaletyonok/JavaTeleportTravelCompanySite/README.md

 The following technologies and applications were used to create the application:
 - Maven - project manager.
-- Spring framework: Spring WEB, Data JPA, Thymeleaf, Lombok, Swagger.
+- Spring Boot: Spring WEB, Data JPA, Thymeleaf, Lombok, Swagger.
 - pgAdmin4 - for create database.
 - Postman - for send get / put / post / delete requests to the server.
 - Docker - for build the app to a container.